CHANNEL SWIM INFORMATION SHEET

 PILOTS CONTACTS

-The pilots swim contract is made directly with the pilot you choose and is between you and the pilot.
-The pilots are financially independent and
+The pilots swim contract is made directly with the pilot you choose and is a business agreement between you and the pilot.

 A Guide to the successful booking procedure

 1. Select the year and tidal period you want to book.
 Check with the pilots to see which pilots have places free.
-Confirm the reservation with the pilot for the tidal period you want.
+Confirm the reservation with the pilot of your choice for the tidal period you want.

-2. The pilot will then hold the position, (if it is available) for a short period and e-mail/confirm with you the booking fee request.
+2. The pilot will hold the swim position requested for a short period and e-mail you to confirm the booking fee payment required.

-3. AGREE TREMS and confirm your acceptance of the position offered, pay the booking fee and complete and return any paperwork involved.
+3. AGREE TREMS: Confirm your acceptance of the position offered, pay the booking fee, complete and return any paperwork involved.

-4. The pilot will confirm the reservation and send you instructions and advise as to when the pilots contract will be sent to you.
+4. The pilot will confirm the reservation, send you instructions and advise as to when the pilots contract will be sent to you.

-5. When you receive your pilots contract - Sign and return your pilots contract with your deposit to Finalise your booking.
+5. When you receive your pilots contract - Sign and return your contract with your deposit by the set date to finalise your booking.

-If you have a problem with the deadlines talk to your pilot and the office - They can not guarantee to be able to solve your concerns but they will try.
+If you have a problem with the deadlines talk to your pilot - They can not guarantee to be able to solve your concerns but they will try.

 Talk to the office before committing to a booking with the pilot if you are making a late reservation.